-- For individuals who feel they have acquired the necessary skills (perhaps from a variety of sources), but have not received certification and wish to consolidate their credentials, assessments conducted by CGI provide another option for you to prove your competency and receive an internationally recognized certification.
+- ASSESSMENT CHALLENGE — For individuals who feel they have acquired the necessary skills (perhaps from a variety of sources), but have not received certification and wish to consolidate their credentials, assessments conducted by CGI provide another option for you to prove your competency and receive an internationally recognized certification.
 There are no training prerequisites for challenging an assessment.

 CGI offers professional certification assessments at four levels:

 Teaching canyoneering skills to others involves more than technical competence.
 Effective instructors must be good communicators who use an array of teaching strategies to accommodate students’ learning styles.
-Assessments for Instructor/Evaluator certification are available as an add-on for CGI certified guides, Level 2 and higher.
-Instructor/Evaluator certification assessments focus on teaching skills rather than specific technical skills.
+Assessments for Instructor certification are available as an add-on for CGI certified guides, Level 2 and higher.
+Instructor certification assessments focus on teaching skills rather than specific technical skills.